democrats/data/2018/README.md

 * __p2018_federal_eday__: this table contains all election day-specific data regarding the 2018 federal primary
 * __g2018_vr__: this table contains all the data associated with voter registration for the 2018 general election
 * __g2018_ev__: this table contains all data associated with voting early / prior to election day for the 2018 general election
 * __g2018_eday__: this table contains election day-specific data related to the 2018 general election
+* __special_p2018_federal__: this table contains all data associated with special federal primary elections, primarily the dates and types of primaries by political party
+* __special_p2018_state__: this table contains all data associated with special federal state elections, primarily the dates and types of primaries by political party
+* __special_g2018_federal__: this table contains election day-specific data related to the 2018 special federal general elections
+* __special_g2018_state__: this table contains election day-specific data related to the 2018 special state general elections

 ## state_reference